-Another vulnerable group of seniors are those who experience or have experienced some type of abuse.
-Elder abuse can take many different forms, and these abusive situations can have negative impacts on a senior's well-being and overall quality of life.
-According to the Welfare and Institution Code of California, elder abuse includes: self-neglect, physical abuse, neglect, financial abuse, abandonment, isolation, abduction, and mental suffering caused by a caregiver, relative, or any person trusted by an elder or dependent adult.152
+Another vulnerable senior group are seniors who experience or have experienced some type of abuse.
+Elder abuse can take many different forms and these abusive situations can have negative impacts on a senior's wellbeing and overall quality of life.
+According to the Welfare and Institution Code of California, elder abuse includes self-neglect; physical abuse; neglect; financial abuse; abandonment; isolation; abduction; and mental suffering caused by a caregiver, relative or any person trusted by an elder or dependent adult.154

-Seniors experiencing abuse may be less inclined to utilize resources in SCC and can have increased health risks due to suffering from abuse.
-The County of Santa Clara Adult Protective Services (APS) serves clients age 65 and older as well as dependent adults (adults age 18-64 who cannot protect or advocate for themselves due to a disability).
+Seniors experiencing abuse may be less inclined to utilize resources in SCC and can have increased health risks from suffering abuse.
+The County of Santa Clara Adult Protective Services (APS) serves clients age 65 and older as well as dependent adults (age 18-64 who cannot protect or advocate for themselves due to a disability).
 In the last five fiscal years, the number of abuse reports recorded by APS for those above age 65 has steadily increased (See Figure 5).
-In fact, APS has seen a consistent 16% increase each FY in the number of elder abuse reports in the last two years (i.e., 16% increase from FY 2012-13 to FY 2013-14 and an additional 16% increase from FY 2013-14 to FY 2014-15).153
+In fact, APS has seen a consistent 16% increase each FY in the number of elder abuse reports in the last two years (i.e., 16% increase from FY 2012-13 to FY 2013-14 and an additional 16% increase from FY 2013-14 to FY 2014-15).155

-The steady increase in abuse reports could indicate two situations: 1) Elder abuse is being reported more frequently than before, but, the number of incidents of elder abuse has remained relatively the same, or 2) the number of elder abuse incidents has increased so the numbers of reports have also increased.
-Furthermore, whether this rise in reports is tied to the increased number of seniors in SCC is unclear.
+The steady increase in abuse reports could indicate two situations: 1) Elder abuse is being reported more frequently than before but the number of incidents of elder abuse has remained relatively the same, or 2) the number of elder abuse incidents has increased so the numbers of reports have also increased.
+Furthermore, it is unclear whether this rise is tied to the increased number of seniors in SCC.
 Despite the reason, elder abuse should remain a relevant issue for devoting resources and services within SCC.

-152 The Welfare and Institution Code of California
+154 The Welfare and Institution Code of California

-153 County of Santa Clara, Adult Protective Services, Department of Aging and Adult Services, 2015
+155 County of Santa Clara, Adult Protective Services, Department of Aging and Adult Services, 2015